 Even if you plan to study at full-time equivalent intensity with us, you can still apply for a Part-Time Tuition Fee Loan.

 *You may be eligible for a loan for some qualifications, even if you already have a degree.
-Check the relevant qualification pages for more information.
+Find out more about loans if you already have a degree.

-For courses starting in April 2017, register on the qualification you'd like to study, choose your modules and tell us you'll be applying for a loan.
-Next, apply for a Part-Time Tuition Fee Loan starting in the 2016/17 academic year online via Student Finance England.
-If you're interested in starting a course in the 2017/18 academic year, further information about loan application open dates will be made available in early March 2017.
+First, register with us for the qualification you'd like to study.
+Choose your modules and tell us you'll be applying for a loan.
+Then, apply for a Part-Time Tuition Fee Loan starting in the 2017/18 academic year online via Student Finance England.*

 Learn more with our step-by-step guide to applying for the Tuition Fee Loan.